 A.A.C.
-R6-5-5219(F)(3) for ADES Certified Family Child Care Providers and ADES Certified In-Home Providers ii.
-Children who are in foster care.
+R6-5-5219(F)(3) for ADES Certified Family Child Care Providers and ADES Certified In-Home Providers

-If a child's immunization record indicates that the enrolled child has not received an age-appropriate immunization required by 9 A.A.C.
+If a child's immunization record indicates that the enrolled child has not received an ageappropriate immunization required by 9 A.A.C.
 6 Article 7, a period of 15 days is given to a parent/guardian to collect the record.